 Remove a tick in 4 easy steps

-- Use soap and water to clean your skin and hands.
+Use soap and water to clean your hands and the skin around the bite.

 These tools aren't effective for removing a tick: